FAQs: Justice Fellowships

 Do I have to finish my application before my recommenders can submit their letters?

 No. Your recommenders can upload their letters as soon as you enter their information into the recommendation application step.
-However, your application can not be submitted until your recommenders have submitted their letters.
+They will also maintain access to upload their recommendations after you have submitted your application and other required materials.
+However, your application can not be reviewed until your recommenders have submitted their letters.
 We therefore recommend that you give them ample time and sporadic reminders to complete their recommendations.
+If your recommender has any difficulty uploading their letter, they can reach out directly to [email protected] for assistance.

 May LLMs apply for the Justice Fellowship?

-Yes, LLM graduates may apply if they have sat/will sit for the New York Bar before the Fellowship begins.
+Yes, LLM graduates may apply if they have sat/will sit for the Bar exam before the Fellowship begins.

 Am I an employee of IJC or of the host organization?